Darkcybe/darkcybe.github.io/_posts/2022-09-11-DFIR_Overview.md

 # DFIR Analysis Techniques
 There a number of specalist skills that a DFIR analyst or engineer may learn or individually speacalise in, some of the more common are:
 - Malware Analysis
-- Memory Forensics
-- Host Forensics (All OS's)
-- Mobile Forensics
-- Log Analysis
+- Cyber Threat Intelligence
 - Threat Hunting
-- Cyber Threat Intelligence
+- System Forensics

 ## Malware Analysis
 Malware can be categorized into several core types based upon their intended functions.
 Historically, early malware would be designed to perform a single or few tasks as developed by the attacker.
 Recently however, there has been an increasing amount of malware application designed in a modular fashion that enable an attacker to choose which functions the deployed malware can perform.
 The below image identifies some of the more common types of malware.